marisabrantley/css-transitions/README.md

 ## Objective

-Using CSS transitions, add declarations to change the background color of a button and duration of the change.
+Using CSS transitions, add declarations to change the background color of a button with mouse hover and duration of the change.